Congress puts brakes on anti-piracy bills

 "It's a great starting point for discussion, and we're definitely very open to that," said Tiffiniy Cheng, co-founder of Fight for the Future, a nonprofit that helped organize the Internet protests against SOPA and PIPA.

-(Reporting by Thomas Ferraro and Jasmin Melvin; editing by Bill Trott, Dave Zimmerman and Andre Grenon)
+(Reporting by Thomas Ferraro and Jasmin Melvin; Editing by Bill Trott, Dave Zimmerman)